lavi324/agent/README.md

         docker-compose up -d --build

-   This will spin up the Flask API (backend) and the React frontend.
+   This will spin up the AI agent (ignore the Mongo and the Nginx apps).

 4. **Initialize the agent** via the CLI: